In the heart of the Turkish Riviera sits the town of Fethiye and one of its principal beach resorts; Çalış Beach (Calis Beach).

 And they’re also places that are open year round.

-And there are well established bar-restaurants that serve a bit of (almost) everything to suit all tastes.
+Of course, there are well established bar-restaurants that serve a bit of (almost) everything to suit all tastes.

 Including, yes, if you’re British (or not) and craving some famous British dishes you should find what you’re looking for in these places.